F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![db](https://imgur.com/TbpjMMp.png)

-The login was successful.
+The login is successful.

 ![dblogin](https://i.imgur.com/3m4wwvC.png)

 Earlier on when we scanned the Wordpress website, there was another user account.
-Let's go to the Wordpress database and change the password to something we know so we can log into that account.
+Let’s go to the Wordpress database and change the password to something we know so we can log into that account.

 Go to wordpress > wp_users